 Friday, June 24, 1 p.m.
 ET

 Economy = nature?
 Realizing the consequential role the environment plays in the economy, financial institutions are now putting value on enhancing nature, rather than polluting it.
-Join financial pioneers and entrepreneurs from Europe and the United States, who will discuss how sustainable finance can promote climate solutions.
+Join financial pioneers and entrepreneurs from Europe and the United States, who discuss how sustainable finance can promote climate solutions.

 - Kristin Rechberger, founder and CEO, Dynamic Planet